edoardottt/awesome-hacker-search-engines/README.md

 - [Hybrid Analysis](https://www.hybrid-analysis.com/) - Free malware analysis service for the community that detects and analyzes unknown threats using a unique Hybrid Analysis technology
 - [IBM X-Force Exchange](https://exchange.xforce.ibmcloud.com/) - Threat intelligence sharing platform enabling research on security threats, aggregation of intelligence, and collaboration with peers
 - [The DFIR Report](https://thedfirreport.com/) - Real Intrusions by Real Attackers, The Truth Behind the Intrusion
+- [Detection.FYI](https://detection.fyi/) - Detects when a Microsoft Cloud App Security reported users were active from an IP address identified as risky by Microsoft Threat Intelligence

 ### Web History